ORCASTRAIT Roybal Center

 ORCASTRAIT (Oregon Roybal Center for Care Support Translational Research Advantaged by Integrating Technology) is an initiative that is examining new ways to improve the health and welfare of caregivers who work with individuals with Alzheimer's disease and related dementias.
 Funded by a five year grant from the National Institute on Aging - a division of the National Institutes of Health - this new Roybal Center is designing and testing interventions to help caregivers improve the support they provide while also helping them maintain their own health and well-being.

 ORCASTRAIT sponsors two pilot studies each year that are focused on helping caregivers.
-These pilot studies use an array of in-home technologies - based off the ORCATECH technology platform - that measure aspects of daily life, such as walking speed or time spent outside the home.
-Through its established research infrastructure, ORCASTRAIT is able to guide, educate and train researchers so that innovative research related to caregiving can progress each year.
+These pilot studies use leading-edge technologies such as the ORCATECH technology platform, an array of in-home technologies measuring aspects of daily life, such as walking speed or time spent outside the home.
+ORCASTRAIT is able to guide, educate and train researchers so that innovative research related to caregiving can progress each year.

 Pilot studies